eublockmove/ICX-AutoStaker/README.md

 Known limitations:
 - voting only for 1 candidate at the moment (Blockmove by default)
-- running script too often will result useless transactions.
+- running script too often will result in useless transactions.
 It's recommended to run it once a day at the moment.

 ## Feedback
 As always, we'd love to hear your feedback and ideas!
 The best place to reach us is our [Telegram group](https://t.me/blockmove).